skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 owners are developing new payment methodologies and would like the new system to be flexible enough to accommodate both existing and new methods simultaneously.
-CMS executives want to understand both why and how the work that you’ve chosen to do accomplishes the project’s goals that CMS has provided and the vision that you have created.
+CMS executives want to understand both why and how the work that you've chosen to do accomplishes the project's goals that CMS has provided and the vision that you have created.

 **Business Owner 1:** In order to support existing fee-for-service